react-native-webrtc/react-native-callkeep/README.md

      * you might want to do following things when receiving this event:
      *
      * - Start playing ringback if it is an outgoing call */
   }

+  onRNCallKitDidDisplayIncomingCall(error) {
+    /* You will get this event after RNCallKit finishes showing incoming call UI
+     * You can check if there was an error while displaying */
+  }